tinsPJ/laravel-fixtures/README.md

 # Laravel Fixtures

-Laravel fixures is a php library for dinsert json data to table.
+Laravel fixures is a php library for insert json data to table.

 ## Installation